AkilaGunasekara/SB_School_Managment_System/README.md

 # SCHOOL MANAGEMENT SYSTEM
 ## Using Spring Boot

-Main target of this system is to Enter the Studets,Teachers to their Clsses  and Assign Teachers to thier subjects.
+Main target of this system is to Enter the Students , Teachers to their Classes and Assign Teachers to their subjects.
 MySQL Auto Generated Database is Used with the name of "kje".

 ![image](https://user-images.githubusercontent.com/79799727/156437024-aa0af37a-05f5-42a2-ac64-b8fb178e3352.png)